-“Rotations definitely make it hard to find free time,” said Ellia Ciammaichella, DO, a fourth-year resident in physical medicine and rehabilitation at the University of Texas Health Science Center at Houston.
+“Rotations definitely make it hard to find free time,” said Ellia Ciammaichella, DO, a spinal cord injury medicine fellow at the University of Utah.
 “Some people liked to hang out and talk between patients, but I used that time to do practice questions or look things up on the computer.
 That helped me learn something new every day so I didn’t have to cram it all in right before the test.”

 In fact, those short windows together can make up a large share of your study time during rotations.

-“There are some rotations where what you’re doing and what you have to know are going to be very relevant to the exam,” Dr. Halpin said.
+“There are some rotations where what you’re doing and what you have to know are going to be very relevant to the exam,” said Dr. Halpin, an AMA member.
 “So you need to figure out which rotations will be high-yield for test questions.
 Residents a year ahead of you will know which ones those are.”

 In addition, studying those topics simultaneously can improve your understanding and retention.